ucsb-seclab/goldphish/README.md

     python3 -m backtest.gather_samples.fill_backrunners --setup-db
 ```

 Then, do the reordering.
 This is parallelized -- will take a while!
+You might want to spawn more workers on more machines.
+If you do that, be sure to specify the postgresql host/port as an environment variable (see section "Scrape Arbitrages").

 ```bash
 docker run \